 8.4 The prices for the Goods exclude delivery costs, which will be added to the total amount due.

 8.5 Where We are providing Goods to you, you must make payment for Goods in advance.
 We accept most major credit and debit cards.

-8.6 Warehousing Services will be invoiced monthly.
-The first 30 days of your Goods arriving at Warehouse VT will be free of charge.
-After this period, you will be invoiced for each 30 days that your Goods are stored with Us at Warehouse VT.
-The full 30 days Warehouse Services fee will also apply if your Goods have only been stored for part of the 30 days.
-Where We are providing other Services to you, We will invoice you in accordance with the terms stated in your Order or, if no terms are stated, We may invoice at any time after We have commenced performance of the Services.
-Unless otherwise agreed, you must pay each invoice in cleared funds within 14 calendar days of the date of invoice.
+8.8 Where We are providing other Services to you, We will invoice you in accordance with the terms stated in your Order or, if no terms are stated, We may invoice at any time after We have commenced performance of the Services.
+Unless otherwise agreed, you must pay each invoice in cleared funds within 30 calendar days of the date of invoice.

-8.7 If you do not make any payment due to Us by the due date for payment, We may charge interest to you on the overdue amount at the rate of 5% a year above 1 Year LIBOR from time to time.
+8.10 If you do not make any payment due to Us by the due date for payment, We may charge interest to you on the overdue amount at the rate of 5% a year above 1 Year LIBOR (Bank of England base rate) from time to time.
 This interest shall accrue on a daily basis from the due date until the date of actual payment of the overdue amount, whether before or after judgment.
 You must pay Us interest together with any overdue amount.